jototland/stackedit_workspace/statistikknotater/estimation.md

 Type 1 error should be smaller than the significance level $\alpha$.
 Thus, the probability of getting a type 1 error is exactly $\alpha$.

 Type 2 error is harder to estimate.
 It depends on which value we observe, and not just sample size.
+It is traditionally denoted $\beta$

+T

 ## Bootstrap methods